PKopel/OS-s/README.md

 9. Threads - synchronization
 10. Sockets

 Each task is written in C, but not every one of them is working.
-The content of each task is in .txt file in the task's folder.
+The content of each task is in README in the task's folder.

 ### Author